|

 Speaking at a conference on ‘Government’s mega projects’ at MoF last week, Arjun Kumar Karki, the managing director of Nepal Electricity Authority, said the people of Kathmandu would have to live in the dark even when power plants around the country managed to generate enough energy because of failure to acquire land to install transmission lines.

 Likewise, political instability, according to high-level officials at MoF, is also behind the slow progress in spending as bureaucrats remain busy trying to draw the attention of political leaders and winning favor instead of doing their designated job.
+On the topic of low expenditure, newly appointed Finance Minister Ram Sharan Mahat stresses that a proper method is needed for budget preparation and prioritizing for better spending.

 "Budget was allocated for many projects without needful preparations and homework having been done.
 That was the main reason behind the low spending,” Mahat said, adding that the there is a dearth in resources in some projects whereas others have occupied the budget.
 He expressed dissatisfaction over allotment of budget before preparing programs and described the prioritizing of projects as baseless and without any parameters.